ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/sending_payload.md

 !!! tip ""
     - The latest release of <a href="https://github.com/eliboa/TegraRcmGUI/releases" target="_blank">TegraRcmGUI</a> (either the MSI or zip)
     - The latest release of <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> (either the hekate_ctcaer bin or the hekate_ctcaer zip)
+	- The latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">fusee-primary.bin</a> from  <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a>
     - A USB-A to USB-C cable (or a standard USB-C cable if your computer natively supports USB-C)

 ### Instructions

 !!! tip ""
     1. Install and run TegraRCMGUI
+    2. Copy the hekate_ctcaer `.bin` file from the Hekate `.zip` file and fusee-primary.bin to the favorites folder in the TegraRCMGUI program folder.
-    2. Navigate to the `Settings` tab, then press `Install Driver` and follow the on-screen instructions
+    3. Navigate to the `Settings` tab, then press `Install Driver` and follow the on-screen instructions
-    3. Connect your Switch in RCM to your PC using the USB cable
+    4. Connect your Switch in RCM to your PC using the USB cable
-    4. Navigate to the `Payload` tab of TegraRcmGUI
+    5. Navigate to the `Payload` tab of TegraRcmGUI
     - Your Switch should be shown as detected in the bottom left corner
-    5. Press the file button next to `Inject payload`, and navigate to and select your hekate_ctcaer `.bin` file
+    6. Press the file button next to `Inject payload`, and navigate to and select your hekate_ctcaer `.bin` file
-    6. Click `Inject payload` to launch Hekate
+    7. Click `Inject payload` to launch Hekate

 &nbsp;